jundalisay/sp/content/en/research/schopenhauer/world/chapter-50.md

 of art will allow neither the one nor the other.
-It is true that an allegorical picture may, because of this quality, produce a vivid impression upon the feelings; but when this is the case, a legend 312 The World As Will And Idea (Vol. 1 of 3) would under the same circumstances produce the same effect.
+It is true that an allegorical picture may, because of this quality, produce a vivid impression upon the feelings; but when this is the case, a legend

+would under the same circumstances produce the same effect.
 For example, if the desire of fame were firmly and lastingly[308] rooted in the heart of a man, because he regarded it as his rightful